Both voice actors that played Ratchet from "Ratchet and Clank" were turtles in the 2007 movie.

 Sadly, see Creator Backlash above to know what Henson felt AFTER completing his work on the movie.

-Throw It In: The reason why Raph has a Brooklyn in so many other adaptations is because Josh Pais (his actor in the first film) had a thick accent himself and the filmmakers decided it was just too perfect.
+Throw It In!: The reason why Raph has a Brooklyn accent in so many other adaptations is because Josh Pais (his actor in the first film) had a thick accent himself and the filmmakers decided it was just too perfect.

 In the first film, Tatsu brutally beats a young Foot ninja named Shinsho due to the Foot Clan's failure.
 Originally, Shinsho was intended to die, but that scene was cut since it was considered too violent for some.
 The dialogue was replaced with the kid comforting him saying "you'll be alright," to show Tatsu only injured him.